FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 <img :src="$withBase('/img/cost-settings.png')" alt="Cost settings">

-We've pre-populated a list of instance types from AWS and GCP, but you can also set custom numbers if you're running on a different cloud provider or if you're using spot instances.
+We've pre-populated a list of instance types from AWS and GCP and can sync data from your bill when [AWS Costs is enabled](/technical-details/reports/aws-costs).
+You can also set custom numbers if you're running on a different cloud provider or if you're using spot instances.
 If you have multiple node types in your cluster, use the most representative type.